Skip to main content

 // Get specific item across all stores

-const allApples = await cortex.mutable.list("inventory", {
+const allApples = await cortex.mutable.list({

 keyPrefix: "store-", // Gets all stores